michaelkrot/dbt-duckdb-data/README.md

 - dbt-duckdb does not support all_varchar for seeds
 - Explicit column_types used as a workaround

-## Future Improvements
+## Future Ideas for  Improvements
+- Better, more meaningful data and analysis
 - Incremental materialization for larger datasets
-- CI with GitHub Actions (dbt test on push)
-- Multi-page Streamlit dashboard
 - Migration to cloud warehouse (Snowflake/BigQuery)
 - pull in some text data to stock the DuckDB for a RAG implementation